epccs/RPUpi/Hardware/Testing/linux.md

 sudo shutdown -h now
 ```

-After a hault the Pi starts to reboot, but early in the GPU stages it starts to monitor BCM3 for a low which when seen will cause it to continue booting and [wake] up.
+After a hault the Pi starts to reboot, but early in the cycle it starts to monitor BCM3 for a low which when seen will cause it to continue booting and [wake] up.
 Note that BCM3 is an I2C line and has a 1.8k pull-up.

 [wake]: https://www.raspberrypi.org/forums/viewtopic.php?p=733677#p733677

 ## Network setup

+It is your computer and your network, this is just an example.

 ```
 # scan, if you want to see other networks to connect